 Due to the cancellations and/or postponements of the GMAT and GRE exams in relation to the COVID-19 pandemic, the Office of the Graduate School is waiving the GMAT/GRE admission requirement for the Spring 2021, Summer 2021, and Fall 2021 for some programs.
 This program will be waiving the GRE.
 To see the list of programs that are still requiring the GRE, please visit the Office of the Graduate School’s Test Score Requirements Notice.

-The Ph.D. degree program in Community College Leadership is designed to prepare professionals for leadership positions in community colleges.
-The degree program is designed to prepare the next generation of community college leaders.
-The program consists of core courses of study in leading and managing in the community college, interdisciplinary courses in a rural context, and courses in research and statistics.
-The program is offered through the Center for Distance Education.
+The Ph.D. program in Community College Leadership is designed to prepare professionals for leadership positions in community colleges.
+The program consists of courses in history and philosophy of the community college, leadership and organizational theory, leading and managing a community college, and research and statistics.

 The Doctor of Philosophy in Community College Leadership consists of a minimum of 61 credit hours above the master's degree.

 Those interested in careers in community college administration and higher education leadership should apply for this degree program.

 To be eligible for admission to the program, you must hold a master's degree from an accredited institution, meet the basic requirements specified for graduate students at Mississippi State University, demonstrate interest in the mission of community colleges and demonstrate academic proficiency.

 "The CCL PhD Program prepared me well for the next level of leadership.
 The professors are highly respected leaders in higher education; the coursework is applicable, relevant, and accessible; and the friends I made in the program are some of my most trusted and closest friends today.
 I would recommend this great program to anyone seeking to grow their influence and leadership in education."